Why getting a tattoo hurts — the science behind inking

 “He appeared to have terrible arthritis.
 [The tattoos were] so dark, they seemed to be repeated applications and some of them he could not reach on his own,” he notes.

-In some cultures, successfully enduring the excruciating pain and the blood loss of tattooing with primitive tools marks the transition from infancy to manhood and is considered deeply sacred rites, notes Joseph Campbell in his book Primitive Mythology: The Masks of God.
+In some cultures, successfully enduring the excruciating pain and the blood loss of tattooing with primitive tools marks the transition from infancy to manhood and is considered a deeply sacred rite, notes Joseph Campbell in his book Primitive Mythology.
 So in the end, there are as many meanings to tattoos as there have been human cultures throughout history.
+But while the cultural symbolism of tattoos can vary significantly, one thing has remained a constant: pain.

 How are they made — and why do they hurt?